NTL Incorporated: Internet

 NTL offered broadband Internet access connections through cable.
-The service operates through SACMs (Stand-alone cable modems) and set-top boxes (STBs).
+The service operated through SACMs (Stand-alone cable modems) and set-top boxes (STBs).

-In NTL areas customers could also access a 512 kbit/s download-speed; and both NTL and Telewest offer dial-up Internet services on a pay-as-you-go basis, or at a fixed monthly fee of £14.99 for unlimited usage.
+In NTL areas customers could also access a 512 kbit/s download-speed; and both NTL and Telewest offered dial-up Internet services on a pay-as-you-go basis, or at a fixed monthly fee of £14.99 for unlimited usage.

-The broadband services did not have a bandwidth-cap or a fair-usage policy; this means that customers have unlimited usage and need pay no extra charges related to the amount of data downloaded.
+The broadband services did not have a bandwidth-cap or a fair-usage policy; this meant that customers had unlimited usage and need pay no extra charges related to the amount of data downloaded.
 However NTL has admitted introducing traffic shaping.

 NTL started trialling 20 Mbit/s, and temporarily upgraded some 10 Mbit/s subscribers to this speed in October 2006.
 Furthermore, NTL started conducting trials of a 100 Mbit broadband service on its cable network.

 After trials in the Guildford area from mid-1999, NTL launched its original broadband services at the same time that NTL acquired the Cable business of Cable and Wireless (early 2000).
 In the "original NTL" (also known as "Langley") areas, NTL has always supplied broadband services via DOCSIS cable-modems.
 In these areas the digital television set-top boxes used an incompatible standard, DAVIC.